Differentially Private Two-Stage Gradient Descent for Instrumental Variable Regression: Preliminaries

 \begin{defn}[Zero-Concentrated Differential Privacy (zCDP) \citep{dwork2016concentrated,bun2016concentrated}] A randomized mechanism $M$ satisfies $\rho$-zero-concentrated differential privacy ($\rho$-zCDP) if for all neighboring datasets $D,D'$ and all $\alpha > 1$, we have the $D_{\alpha}\!\left(M(D)\,\|\,M(D')\right) \le \rho \alpha$, where $D_{\alpha}(P\|Q)$ denotes the R\'enyi divergence (see Appendix~\ref{sec:renyidef} for the definition) of order $\alpha$ between distributions $P$ and $Q$. \end{defn}

-While $(\varepsilon,\delta)$-DP is the most widely used notion of privacy, it can be too coarse for analyzing iterative mechanisms, as composition accumulates $\varepsilon$ and $\delta$ linearly.
+While $(\varepsilon,\delta)$-DP is the most widely used notion of privacy, it can be too coarse for analyzing iterative mechanisms, as composition accumulates $\varepsilon$ and $\delta$ linearly\footnote{$(\epsilon,\delta)$-DP also satisfies an advanced composition that asymptotically matches zCDP, but the composition is more cumbersome and typically less practical than the clean additive composition offered by zCDP.}.
 In contrast, zero-concentrated differential privacy (zCDP) characterizes privacy loss through R\'enyi divergences, which ensures that the privacy loss random variable enjoys a sub-Gaussian concentration property.
 This yields two key benefits: (i) \emph{tighter composition}, since zCDP parameters add under composition, and (ii) \emph{smooth conversion}, since $\rho$-zCDP implies $(\varepsilon,\delta)$-DP with $\varepsilon = \rho + 2\sqrt{\rho \log(1/\delta)}$; see~\citet[Proposition 1.3]{bun2016concentrated}.
-As a result, zCDP provides stronger and more analytically tractable guarantees than $(\varepsilon,\delta)$-DP, particularly in the analysis of iterative algorithms.
+As a result, we choose zCDP for technical convenience since it provides simple additive composition rule and leaner formulas in our context where we compose a large number of identical Gaussian mechanisms across both stages in 2SLS algorithm.